ProjetsPL/treehouse-theme/collections/_posts/us/what-keeps-mosquitoes-away-best-garden-mosquito-repellent.md

 {% endfaqQuestion %}

 {% faqAnswer %}
 Certain plants release scents that repel mosquitoes.
-Plecranthus, geranium or a dissecta are great natural mosquito repellents.
-Plant them in various spots in your garden, most importantly close by the place you usually spend time at.
+Plectranthus, geranium or a dissecta are great natural mosquito repellents.
+Plant them in various spots in your garden, most importantly close by the place where you usually spend time.
 {% endfaqAnswer %}
 {% endfaqItem %}